Biack1st/Random-Libary/README.md

 # Random-Libary
-Random libary is a libary which allows you to contruct randomly generated things.
+Random libary is a libary which allows you to easily contruct randomly generated things.
 Suchs as, random chances and random points in regions, parts, and models!